PX4/PX4-Devguide/concept-flight-modes.md

         * **Fixed wing aircraft:** The aircraft returns to the home position and loiters in a circle above the home position.
         * **Multirotors:** The multirotor returns in a straight line on the current altitude (if higher than the home position + loiter altitude) or on the loiter altitude (if higher than the current altitude), then lands automatically.
     * **AUTO_MISSION**
-        * **All system types:** All system types: The aircraft obeys the programmed mission sent by the ground control station (GCS).
+        * **All system types:** The aircraft obeys the programmed mission sent by the ground control station (GCS).
 If no mission received, aircraft will LOITER at current position instead.
   * **_OFFBOARD_**
     In this mode the position, velocity or attitude reference / target / setpoint is provided by a companion computer connected via serial cable and MAVLink.
 The offboard setpoint can be provided by APIs like [MAVROS](https://github.com/mavlink/mavros) or [Dronekit](http://dronekit.io).